 30% was [in 2015] a large upward estimate on previous assessments and still is very positive news for reliable baseline renewable energy:

 Biogas Can Meet Up To 30% Of UK Domestic Gas Demand (CIWM Journal Online)

-The Anaerobic Digestion and Biogas Association (ADBA) will write to Energy Secretary, Amber Rudd, to stress the benefits of biogas, following the announcement that the UK will phase out of coal-fired power stations by 2023.
+The Anaerobic Digestion and Biogas Association (ADBA) has written to Energy Secretary, Amber Rudd, to stress the benefits of biogas, following the announcement that the UK will phase-out of coal-fired power stations by 2023.

 Marking a major shift in UK energy policy, Rudd has prioritised support for indigenous sources of gas, as well as openly committing to offshore wind and a move towards “a smarter energy system.”

 UK Energy Secretary, Amber Rudd (Image by The Prime Ministers Office via Flickr)

 ADBA said that it will write to the Energy Secretary to stress that biogas can meet as much as 30% of domestic gas or electricity demand, reducing gas imports and providing secure baseload power.